Visit the south of Madagascar

 • Cactus d’hôtel

-Taolagnaro or Fort-Daphin is located at the bottom of the southeast coast of Madagascar.
-The town of Tolagnaro is nestled between dramatic mountains and the Southern Ocean, with a couple of ethnic groups such as the Antandroy and the Antanosy.
+Taolagnaro (also known as Fort-Dauphin) is located at the bottom of the southeast coast of Madagascar.
+The town of Taolagnaro is nestled between dramatic mountains and the Southern Ocean, with a couple of ethnic groups such as the Antandroy and the Antanosy.
 Antanosy is the dominant ethnic group in the region.

 The climate of Taolagnaro is composed of the Eastern climate, which is rainy, and the Southern climate, which is hot and dry.